 A Comprehensive Overview of Decimals

 To truly appreciate the real-world significance of decimals, it's essential to understand their mathematical foundation and evolution.
 Decimals are a natural extension of our base-ten number system, providing a way to represent numbers that fall between integers.
-Their development and widespread adoption have revolutionized various fields, from mathematics and science to commerce and technology.
+Their development and widespread adoption have revolutionized various fields, from mathematics and science to commerce and technology And that's really what it comes down to..

 Definition and Structure